DrewNaylor/guinget/docs/How-to-use.md

 - `Package list>Update winget sources`
 - `Ctrl+U` (or whatever it is; be sure to put that in here)

+After it's finished, the window will stay open and you can close it.
+Currently it stays open just in case there's a problem that has to be fixed manually.

 ## Marking a package

 Marking a package involves doing one of the following actions: